Primebrook/primebrook.github.io/docs/index.markdown

 list_title: "Recent Posts"
 ---

-Hey there!
-Welcome to Brook's Blog.
+Hello there 👋, welcome to my blog!

-This is where I explore mathematical ideas, share proofs, and dive into the beauty of mathematics.
-Thanks for stopping by!
+I'm Brook, a software engineer working in London.
+This blog is where I explore topics I find interesting in Computer Science, Mathematics and Software Engineering.